mstksg/typelits-printf/README.md

 ```

 An extensible and type-safe printf from parsing GHC TypeLits Symbol literals,
-matching the semantics of *[Text.Printf][]* in *base*.
-The difference is that
+matching the semantics of *[Text.Printf][]* in *base* (it actually uses the
-your `printf`s will always fail to compile if given arguments of the wrong type
+same formatting algorithm).
+The difference is that your `printf`s will always
+fail to compile if given arguments of the wrong type (or too many or too little
-(or too many or too little arguments).
-It also allows you to use types to help
+arguments).
+It also allows you to use types to help your development, by
-your development, by telling you the type of arguments it expects and how many
+telling you the type of arguments it expects and how many when queried with
-when queried with `:t` or with typed holes.
+`:t` or with typed holes.

 [Text.Printf]: https://hackage.haskell.org/package/base/docs/Text-Printf.html